digital-work-lab/open-source-project/docs/syllabus.md

 **Week 3, Session 03 and 04: Introduction to Python (I, II)**

 - Basics of Python programming and advanced Python concepts related to Python package development and CoLRev.
-- Tasks: Contribute code to a fork, create branches, and synchronize with upstream.
+- Tasks: Contribute code to a fork, create branches, and merge code.

 **Week 5, Session 05: Best Practices**